axibase/atsd/api/data/series/smooth.md

 * A sequence of preceding samples up to the current timestamp is retrieved from the underlying series.
 This sequence ends with the current sample and is called a **rolling window**.
 * A new value at the current timestamp is calculated by applying a smoothing function to the retrieved sequence.

 The size of the rolling window is based on either time duration or the number of samples.
-Window size controlled by the `interval` and `count` settings.
-The smoothing function is defined in the `type` field.
+Window size is controlled by the `interval` and `count` settings.

 The example below calculates the simple moving average with a 15 minute rolling window.